 Championship over for Red Bull?

 There has only been two times that Red Bull have out-scored Mercedes and Ferrari so far this year.
 Accumulating 14 points in China and then 13 in France, Red Bull are sitting in 3rd with 90 points but 53 points behind Mercedes who are on 143 points.
 In Bahrain and Baku, they scored 0 points.
 Including the British GP, Red Bull have scored 14 points compared to 45 by Mercedes and 36 by Ferrari.
-If Red Bull do not start to out-score Mercedes and Ferrari, there hunt for the Championship could end pretty soon.
+If Red Bull do not start to out-score Mercedes and Ferrari, their hunt for the Championship could end pretty soon.

 Reverting back to 2018, Red Bull are 3rd with 223 points but 122 points behind leader Mercedes.